polterguy/magic/modules/magic.todo/README.md

 5. `web.model` - Contains the view-model(s)/web-model(s) for your module

 The services is the most important part of your solution, and should ideally contain all your business logic.
-Everything you do through your services, should be done through a contract/interface, using dependency injection through configuring Ninject in some class implementing the `IInitialize` interface.
+Everything you do through your services, should be done through a contract/interface, using dependency injection, by configuring Ninject in some class implementing the `IInitialize` interface.
 See the `magic.todo.services` project for an example.